ionutbalosin/ecommerce-app/README.md

 **Note:** the ports (i.e., service port or Traefik load balancer port) are already configured as variables in the Postman collections

 ## TODOs

-A few TODO items might be:
+A few, optional, TODOs for further enhancements might be:

 - implement a user service (to handle user identities)
-- implement a notification service (to handle all kinds of notifications)
+- implement a notification service (to handle all types of notifications)
 - implement APIs pagination
 - implement database bulk updates for the remaining APIs
 - minimize the object creation in (DTO/entity) mappers